 Not only does a trunk add structure and style to your living room, it will also increase your storage options.
 If just one trunk isn’t enough to store all of your blankets and children’s toys, try placing two next to one another.
 Pay a visit to your nearest consignment shop, thrift store, or antique store to discover a vintage trunk, or shop contemporary brick and mortar and online retailers like World Market, Joss & Main, and 1stdibs for ideas.

-Blogger Twelve On Main converts several tree stumps into an intriguing living room centerpiece.
-"If you live in an area where you cannot readily get access to tree stumps or firewood, try some lumber yards, possibly furniture manufacturers, upcycle and salvage yards," she recommends.
+Blogger Sara from Twelve On Main converts several tree stumps into an intriguing living room centerpiece.
+"If you live in an area where you cannot readily get access to tree stumps or firewood, try some lumber yards, possibly furniture manufacturers, upcycle and salvage yards," Sara recommends.

 A vintage door gets a new lease on life as a rustic coffee table.
 In the coffee table created by Etsy maker CharismaGift, we love that the original knobs and lock were kept in place, and that the table's legs were fashioned out of vintage staircase balusters.
 What's old is new again with a little paint scraping and carpentry skills.